MonoTech01/CCNA_Study_Note/Network Automation/Network Automation.md

 And much, much more...

 # Which of the following best describes "configuration drift"?
-- Generating a device's configuration using programming languages
-- Updating configurations using an out-of-band channel
-- Gradual changes over time that result in the running configuration diverging from the intended configuration => Correct
+Gradual changes over time that result in the running configuration diverging from the intended configuration.

-- Fully replacing a device's running configuration
+# How can automation best solve the problem of configuration drift?
+Automation can allow you to enforce the desired state of the network from a single, centralized node.